top of page

 3. Physical harm (to a person or a property)

-4. Disruption of someone’s social network has significant social repercussions, such as causing enough fear or humiliation for a victim to become isolated and impacted in daily life.
+4. Disruption of someone’s social network that has significant social repercussions, such as causing enough fear or humiliation for a youth to feel isolated, which in turn impacts their well-being.

-Does the individual/s responsible acknowledge their role for the harm caused?
+Do the individual/s responsible acknowledge their role in the harm caused?

-1. If charges have not been laid (but could be), the individual can accept responsibility without conceding legal guilt (use of Police Discretion)
+1. If charges have not been laid (but could be), the youth or adult can accept responsibility without conceding legal guilt (use of Police Discretion)

 2. If criminal charges have been laid, a guilty plea must be entered.
 If the person charged maintains innocence, a court trial is the appropriate route.

-3. For non-criminal misconduct incidents, restorative justice provides a voluntary option for resolution at the discretion of the involved parties.
+3. For non-criminal misconduct incidents, restorative justice offers a viable option for restoring a climate of mutual respect and intercultural understanding.

-Are there secondary parties affected who could benefit from a restorative process to promote healing and reconciliation?
-Examples include:
+Are there secondary parties affected who could benefit from a restorative process to promote healing and reconciliation, such as:

 True Dialogue - Restorative Resolution Services